-There is nothing I love more than spending a day at home cooking, especially now during these frigid winter days!
-When it comes to winter recipes a hearty, cozy, rich beef bourguignon is a must.
+There is nothing I love more than spending a day at home cooking, especially now during these days!
+When it comes to recipes that have a hearty, cozy, rich beef bourguignon is a must.
 Hints of red wine make each piece of beef tender while also giving the entire dish the desired “melt in your mouth” vibe.
 The best part?
 From start to finish, this BB recipe respects your calorie and carb intake.
 While this recipe has a few extra steps and add-in’s I promise you it will be the best beef bourguignon you have ever had!

 - 5 slices bacon, finely chopped